 Because Original Medicare does not cover all healthcare costs, you may choose to purchase a Medigap plan to supplement Original Medicare.
 Or, as an alternative to Original Medicare, you may choose to join a Medicare Advantage Plan.
 Read below for more information about these two types of coverage.
 Both are sold by Medicare-approved private insurance companies that must follow Medicare rules.

 Medigap insurance is supplemental private health insurance that is specifically offered to cover the “gaps” in Original Medicare coverage.
 For example, it can help cover the costs of deductibles (except your deductible for Part B for those born after January 1, 2020), copayments, and coinsurance.

-Medigap insurance is only available for people who are enrolled in Original Medicare — it’s not legal for anyone on a Medicare Advantage Plan to have Medigap insurance.
-Unlike Original Medicare, which you apply for directly on the Social Security’s website, Medigap insurance is purchased from a private insurance company.
+Medigap insurance is only available for people who are enrolled in Original Medicare.
+It’s not legal for anyone on a Medicare Advantage Plan to have Medigap insurance.
+Unlike Original Medicare, which you apply for directly on the Social Security website, Medigap insurance is purchased from a private insurance company.
 You’ll pay a separate monthly premium to the insurance company for your Medigap insurance policy.

-Although Medigap is designed to cover the “gaps” of Original Medicare, it doesn’t cover all your extra costs.
-For instance, Medigap insurance does not cover certain health expenses, including long-term care, vision care and eyeglass, dental care, hearing aids, or private-duty nursing care.
+Although Medigap is designed to cover the “gaps” of Original Medicare expenses, it doesn’t cover all your healthcare costs.
+For instance, Medigap insurance only helps pay for Medicare-covered services and does not cover things like long-term care, vision care and eyeglasses, dental care, hearing aids, or private-duty nursing care.